The globalized digital world has given birth to a new breed of consumers.

 Retailers have started to collaborate with them by sending over engineers and specialists to share their expertise.
 A cooperative garment strategy was thus born and served as an impetus for manufacturers and retailers to form a more cohesive, integrated supply chain through digitization.
 By bringing brands, retailers and suppliers together – this new paradigm has incited collective action on a global scale to combat arising global issues related to the garment industry such as sustainability and fair labor.

 This goes without saying – that supply chain digitization is vital to improving sustainability.
-In the world where fast fashion is only going to get faster and consumer demands are only going to get more stringent, the only way to be both profitable and sustainable is to achieve end-to-end transparency.
+In the world where fast fashion is only going to get faster and consumer demands are only going to get more stringent, the only way to be both profitable and sustainable is to achieve end-to-end transparency, for example by adopting plm software for fashion.
 By being holding themselves accountable for their business practices, and at the same time improving operational efficiency, fashion companies can then deliver collections that are reasonably priced, high in material quality and last but not least, eco-friendly as well.